 How To Do

-1. Lie faces down on an exercise mat with your elbows to your sides, your head facing forward, and palms flat on the floor.
+- Lie face down on an exercise mat with your elbows to your sides, your head facing forward, and palms flat on the floor.

-2. Bend your knees and rise up onto your knees so that only your forearms and knees are touching the floor.
+- Bend your knees and rise onto your knees so that only your forearms and knees touch the floor.

 2. High Plank

 The high plank exercise, also known as the full plank exercise, is the cornerstone of all plank variations.
-The ability to hold a stable full plank is a benchmark for physical fitness and core strength.
+A stable full plank is a benchmark for physical fitness and core strength.

 A full plank is a foundational exercise that can be used to progress into exercises involving external weight and unstable surfaces such as stability balls and medicine balls.